OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 In the generic exploit of session fixation vulnerabilities, an attacker can obtain a set of session cookies from the target website without authenticating and force them into the victim's browser, using different techniques; if the victim later authenticates at the target, she will be identified by the session cookies chosen by the attacker, who will then become able to impersonate the victim.

-The issue can be fixed by refreshing the session cookies after the authentication, otherwise the attack can be prevented by ensuring the cookie integrity, i.e. using full [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) adoption or `__Host-` and `__Secure-` prefixes in the cookie name.
+The issue can be fixed by refreshing the session cookies after the authentication, otherwise the attack can be prevented by ensuring the cookie integrity, i.e. using full [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) adoption[^1] or `__Host-` and `__Secure-` prefixes in the cookie name.

 ## How to Test